yoxxa/yoxxa.github.io/content/posts/the-next-level:-cs+math.md

 Programming languages are fascinating beasts.
 The infinite choices prove an immense time waste in the *Scheme* of things.
 Languages all have their purpose, that thing it just excels in.

-I figure having a language toolkit to fit paradigms, objectives and layers of the compute stack, paired with something web-based is OP.
+Having a language toolkit to fit paradigms, objectives and layers of the compute stack, paired with something web-based is OP.
 - Python: Scripting, prototyping, OOish.
 Thankfully fluent already.
 - C: Performance, OG with breadth of open and closed-source projects, procedural.
 - Rust?: Hyped, memory safe, performant, functional-esque.
 - Go?: Standard backend lang, carries lots of web/cloud services, like C but GC, procedural.
 - Typescript?: Javascript painful, Typescript hopefully less painful.
 Not super interested in FE but UI/UX design is crucial to anything.

-Right now I figure a scripting, systems and general-purpose language suit my ambitions most, although I remain open to all.
+I figure a scripting, systems and general-purpose language suit my ambitions most, although I remain open to all.

 But truthfully, and as all programmers know, a language is simply a tool.
 No more no less.

+I don't aim to farm languages, I aim to build systems in suitable languages.

 ---

 My CS roadmap is currently:
-- Learn C (language features, design, stdlibs) - perfect language due to lack of abstractions.
+- Learn C (language features, design patterns, stdlibs) - perfect language due to lack of abstractions.
-- Learn low-level systems, architecture and OSes.
 - DSA - Big O, implementations, some LeetCode (don't want to waste too much time) - already have a high level understanding of common structures and algos.
 - AI timez.
-- EE, electronics, physics of a computer?

 ### Mathematics

-It would seem that Maths will benefit me regardless of whatever type of path took or product I launch.

-These two applied topics are the core of what I will be focusing my time towards attaining mastery of:
+Math is infinitely more challenging, there is no baseline for my knowledge.
+It is easy to feign reasons for excuse - I was supposed to begin this part a month ago.
+Dedication is all I can respect myself with, it is one of the many factors I can control.

+Such, I have decided to brush up on the essential building blocks of Mathematical intuition:

-- Linear Algebra
+- Algebra
-- Multivariate Calculus
+- Calculus
+- Statistics and Probability
+- Discrete

+I will be using [MathAcademy](https://mathacademy.com) as my foundational study tool, as it aggregates the best of learning approaches into a single platform.